hpec-2021-ccu-lanl/simulator/README.md

 # simulator
-Our work extends Batsim (https://batsim.readthedocs.io/) by applying patches to the original source.
-It has been packaged here to be applied and built in a dockerized format to ease of use and replication of our experimental data.
-Those that wish to learn more about the native Batsim are encouraged to visit the Batsim homepage.
+Our work makes use of Inria's Batsim (https://batsim.readthedocs.io/) simulator.
+We have added a node fault model and simulated job checkpoint / restart in order to more easily explore the traefoffs between performance and reliability.
+This repo is associated with our IEEE HPEC 2021 submitted article entitled "Exploring the Tradeoff Between Reliability and Performance in HPC Systems."
+Scripts are provided to apply patches to the original Batsim source and run experiments congrument with those presented in our article.
+They been packaged here to be applied, built, and executed in a dockerized format for ease of use and replication of our experimental data presented in the HPEC article.
+Those that wish to learn more about the native Batsim are encouraged to visit the Batsim homepage directly.

 ## How to build the docker
 clone this repo:<br/>